zhengyishen0/zhengyishen0.github.io/_posts/2023-08-16-show-your-work.md

 - Taking ownership of your work and your ideas and sharing them with a caring audience.

 ## **Book Notes**

+My notes are in the form of [clipping](<https://en.wikipedia.org/wiki/Clipping_(publications)>) (which is also inspired by Austin and his work [Newspaper Blackout](https://newspaperblackout.com/)).

+I found one the best ways to summarize a book is to use the author's own words.
+I took all the excepts from the book and reorganized them in the structure that I think is most digestible.
+I hope you enjoy it!

 _All quotes are from the original author unless explicitly stated otherwise._